50ac/20ha SSSI (part)

 Grid ref: TQ 542 837 (click for o/s map)

 Available also via books and apps – click here for details.

 Mouse over links for pictures; click for detail page.

 Berwick Woods is a former gravel extraction site that has been restored by the gravel company, Lafarge Tarmac.
 As well as newly planted woods and grassland, it has substantial areas of wet woodland and some established scrub around former pits and ponds.

 It borders Berwick Ponds, used partly for angling but also part of the Ingrebourne Marshes SSSI and surrounded by large stands of reed, and it overlooks the flood meadows alongside the Ingrebourne.
-With such a mix of habitats it attracts a wide range of our commoner birds and also some rarities – cetti's warblers and water rail can be seen – or more often heard, because both species are quite shy – around Berwick Ponds
+With such a mix of habitats it attracts a wide range of our commoner birds and also some less usual – cetti's warblers and water rail can be seen around Berwick Ponds.

 Accessible at all times.